Do you love being on stage? Is Shakespeare your idea of a good read? Do you want to learn how to create, direct, and design your own play?

 We teach and inspire our theatre students by sharing rigorous scholarship, unique studio process, and transformative live performance.
 Our primary focus in the classroom, in rehearsal, and in live performance is to give student artists opportunities and support to succeed.
 Join us and find your light!

-- Perform powerful female roles in a uniquely women-first environment
+- Perform powerful roles in a unique environment

 - Enjoy small class sizes and a dedication to personal mentorship